 In keeping with the three processes of the Girl Scout Leadership Experience, be sure that:

-If Safety Activity Checkpoints do not exist for an activity you and the girls are interested in, check with your council before making any definite plans with the girls.
+If Safety Activity Checkpoints do not exist for an activity you and the girls are interested in, check with Manitou Council before making any definite plans with the girls.
 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off-limits completely:

 An additional note: Girl Scouts welcomes and serves girls and families from a wide spectrum of faiths and cultures.
 When girls wish to participate in discussions or activities that could be considered sensitive—even for some—put the topic on hold until you have spoken with parents and received guidance from your council.
 When Girl Scout activities involve sensitive issues, your role is that of a caring adult who can help girls acquire skills and knowledge in a supportive atmosphere, not someone who advocates a particular position.
 You are required to obtain permission slips signed by the girls’ parents/guardians; see the “Engaging Girls at All Grade Levels” chapter of this handbook for more information.